-It is also the ideal region to visit during the rainy season, which occurs between May and mid-November, as this is when the area really comes to life with colorful foliage and the temperatures aren’t sweltering.
+It is also the ideal region to visit during the rainy season (May – November), as this is when the area really comes to life with colorful foliage and the temperatures aren’t sweltering.

-Arenal is perfect if you are looking to sit back and enjoy the natural beauty of the rain forest.
-It is also an epic location for anyone wanting to explore outdoors with adrenaline-filled adventures.
+Arenal is perfect if you are looking to sit back and enjoy the natural beauty of the rainforest.
+It is also an epic location for anyone wanting to explore the outdoors with adrenaline-filled adventures.

 I love this Eco-Lodge because it places importance on environmental sustainability.
 I truly love Costa Rica for this, as the whole country takes pride in it.
 It was one of the reasons that made me live there for 6 years.